Nixotica/TMOpenMatchMakingBot/README.md

 This is a WIP open source project for creating a matchmaking bot in discord.

+## Production

+Due to the limitations with association an elastic IP to EC2 instances on ECS, we are just doing it manually.
+This seems to keep the IP even when making updates to the ECS task (which is good because this happens every time we push a new code change).
+The steps to associate a new IP, in the case that ever happens (or you are developing with the bot-service stack enabled) do the following:

+1. Go to AWS Console, VPC section

+2. Click on "Elastic IPs" and select the IP address created by the CDK.

+3. Click "Associate Elastic IP address" and associate it to the EC2 instance defined by CDK (dev/prod depending on the circumstances).

 ## Development

 WARNING!
 Deploying a stack locally can currently cost up to $10/mo.
 This is primarily due to the constant uptime of the ECS task.